Leaf-Agriculture/docs/docs/authentication.md

 }
 ```

-_note: Your Leaf Token lasts for 30 days with "rememberMe": "true" in the
+_Note: Your Leaf Token lasts for 30 days with "rememberMe": "true" in the
 json.
 If you want it to last only 24h, feel free to set "rememberMe" to "false"._
 _After expiration, just make the same request to the same endpoint and you will
 get a new access token. _